Itz-Antaripa/30_days_of_gpu_programming/theory.md

 - A grid is a collection of blocks.
 - Blocks in a grid execute independently and are distributed across multiple SMs.

+---

 ### 3. Thread Identification
 Each thread in the grid needs a unique ID to determine which portion of the data it should process.
 CUDA uses indices to achieve this:

 Within a Block
 `threadIdx.x`: The thread's unique index within a single block (range: 0 to blockDim.x - 1).

-Example: If a block has 128 threads, threadIdx.x will range from 0 to 127.
+Example: If a block has 128 threads, `threadIdx.x` will range from 0 to 127.

 Across Blocks
 `blockIdx.x`: The block's unique index within the grid (range: 0 to gridDim.x - 1).

 Example: If there are 10 blocks in the grid, blockIdx.x will range from 0 to 9.

+---

 ### 4. Example Calculation
 Let’s say: